johnnypesola/1DV42E-theoretical/README.md

 Well, the purpose is to test if there are any performance differences between the two frameworks in the context of displaying a simple blog.

 It comes preconfigured with rendering out 1000 blog posts.
+The tests are run in Chrome and Firefox.

 ### Test enviroments